diem/dip/dips/dip-10.md

 The PaymentMetadata transactions require a ReferenceID in order to submit a transaction to the chain.
 PaymentMetadata transactions reveal nothing distinctly about either the sender or recipient and do not create a linkability between the sender or receiver across payments.
 Hence, the ReferenceID must be established off-chain and this protocol defines one such way to do so leveraging the PaymentAddresses.

 ## ReferenceID Command
-A VASP intending to send a payment from one VASP to another when leveraging Diem IDs constructs a ReferenceIDCommand submits that to the recipient side.
+A VASP intending to send a payment from one VASP to another when leveraging Pay Addresss constructs a ReferenceIDCommand submits that to the recipient side.
 If the recipient knows the recipient PaymentAddress and can potentially accept payments, it returns a success.
 In the case it cannot, it returns an error indicating the reason.

 In the case that the amount to be sent would exceed the limit of the travel rule, the sending party should follow this exchange with a PaymentCommand using the same reference_id and specify the sending and receiving subaddresses as all 0.